 Overall Equipment Efficiency (OEE)

-This article explains the concept of Overall Equipment Efficiency (OEE), an indicator that measures the efficiency of industrial machines.
-After reading, you will understand the basic concepts of this tool of great importance for productivity in the industrial sector.
+Overall Equipment Efficiency: this article explains the concept of Overall Equipment Efficiency (OEE), an indicator that measures the efficiency of industrial machines.
+After reading it, you will understand the basic concepts of this tool that is of great importance for productivity in the industrial sector.

 What is Overall Equipment Efficiency (OEE)?

 Overall Equipment Efficiency (OEE) is a tool that offers the measurement of the percentage effectiveness of industrial machinery.
 This indicator was proposed by Seiichi Nakajima (1988), with the aim of measuring equipment productivity and reducing losses.

 Companies need to be able to quantify the productivity of processes in the most agile and precise way.
 For this reason, OEE is the most appropriate calculation tool based on percentages.
 The Overall Equipment Efficiency (OEE) is adapted from the Total Productive Maintenance (TPM) reference which is focused on production improvements.

 The added value of OEE, is that it is the only indicator that measures, by percentage, all the important parameters of industrial production: availability, performance and quality.

 With these identified parameters, the productivity results that the company needs in the manufacturing or manufacturing processes can be improved.